ryandotsmith/queue_classic_example/README.md

 ## Queue Classic Example

 This simple Rails app shows off the features of QueueClassic.
-Specifically, an application that users multiple queues with distinct workers.
+Specifically, an application that uses multiple queues with distinct workers.
 Some files to note:

 1. config/initializers/queue_classic.rb
 2. db/migrate/20110519195855_add_queue_classic_tables.rb